mikarinneoracle/dockernode-app/rolling-update-wercker.md

 ### Building the hello world application base box image for Wercker

-Since our rolling router sticky sessions CI/CD for OCCS script uses utilities like `jq`, `recode` and `curl` we first we have selected `Ubuntu`as the base image for our hello world `Node.js` application.
+Since the rolling router sticky sessions Wercker CI/CD script for OCCS uses utilities like `jq`, `recode` and `curl` we have selected `Ubuntu`as the base image for our hello world `Node.js` application.

+#### Build Ubunty with Node.js and required utilities

-First we are building Ubuntu image with the utilities included from `scratch` and then using the Ubuntu image we build the hello world appliucation image for the rolling router sticky sessions deployment.
+First build Ubuntu image with the utilities included from `scratch` and then using the built Ubuntu image build the actual hello world appliucation image for the rolling router sticky sessions deployment.

-Here's the <a href="https://github.com/mikarinneoracle/docker-brew-ubuntu-core/blob/dist/trusty/Dockerfile#L50">Dockerfile</a> for the forked Ubuntu project with the following additions to enable the utilities with Node.js in the Ubuntu image:
+Here's the <a href="https://github.com/mikarinneoracle/docker-brew-ubuntu-core/blob/dist/trusty/Dockerfile#L50">Dockerfile</a> for the forked Ubuntu project using the branch `dist` and tag `trusty` with the following additions to enable the utilities along with Node.js in the Ubuntu image:

 <pre>
 RUN sudo apt-get -y install libc-dev-bin libc6 libc6-dev